 By Shady Grove Oliver | Read more in The Arctic Sounder

 Dec.
 15th, 2017

 This weekend, Kotzebue's Chukchi Campus will be lighting up its halls for a special holiday event.

 On Saturday, Chukchi plans to hold its fourth annual library fundraiser in combination with an open house for the college campus.

 By Shady Grove Oliver | Read more in the Arctic Sounder.

 Communities across the Arctic spent Monday celebrating the first Indigenous Peoples Day since it was signed into Alaska law atop an oil drum by Gov. Bill Walker in Utqiaġvik last year.

-In Kotzebue, the University of Alaska Fairbanks' Chukchi Campus held a daylong celebration filled with food, family and fun.
-Read more in the Arctic Sounder.
+In Kotzebue, the University of Alaska Fairbanks' Chukchi Campus held a daylong celebration filled with food, family, and fun.